-August 16, 2014 - Rainfall in August has been very heavy for some,
+August 26, 2014 - Rainfall in August has been just about average,

-Virginia, and the Delmarva Peninsula is running 1 1/2 to 3 1/2 inches
+even the central Delmarva Peninsula are running 1 1/2 to 3 1/2 inches

-Temperatures have been quite cool running 1 to more than 5 degrees
+above normal rainfall.
+Temperatures have been quite cool running 1 to

-below normal so far.
-Over the past 90 days, dating back to the middle
+4 degrees below normal so far.
+Over the past 90 days, most areas have

-of May, most areas have had near average rainfall plus or minus 1 to 3
+had near average rainfall plus or minus 1 to 2 inches.
+Parts of

-inches.
-Much of central and western Virginia is 3 to 6 inches below
+central and western Virginia are 3 to over 4 1/2 inches below normal.

 shows that streamflows are normal to above normal.
 Groundwater levels